CityOfLosAngeles/dot-planner/README.md

 $ sudo service postgresql start
 ```

+Now we need to set up two users: `postgres` and `ubuntu`.

 Log in to postgres as the user 'postgres'.  _Note: there is no password set by default._

 ```
 $ sudo sudo -u postgres psql
 ```

-At the postgres prompt, update the user password as 'password' (from the /config/config.js file):
+At the postgres prompt (`postgres=#`), update the user password as 'password' (from the `/config/config.js` file) by entering the following command:

 ```
 postgres=# \password
 ```

+You'll be prompted to enter a new password twice.  _Note: Linux does not show asterisk (*) charcaters when entering passwords._

 Quit using `\q`, then create an `ubuntu` user using the permissions from the `postgres` user: